+English/advanced German/intermediate

-English/advanced German/intermediate Szeged Scientists Academy, 2nd year University of Szeged, Faculty of Medicine, 2nd year E: vpetra9998@gmail.com T: +36 20/379-9819 IMPORTANCE, AIMS AND POSSIBLE OUTCOME OF RESEARCH Biotic methane has traditionally been considered as a product of methanogenic bacteria exclusively, but new evidence has shown that with certain procedures eukaryotes can also be enabled to produce methane.
-These processes usually involve an oxido-reductive burst with a subsequent mitochondrial dysfunction.
-The exact biochemical background of non-microbial methanogenesis is still unclear, but recent research suggests that the presence of organosulphur compounds is essential for this process to take place.
-Apart from that, it has been brought to light that exogenous methane possesses anti- oxidant features.
-Bearing these findings in mind, the guestion arises whether we might be able to identify biomolecules with a methanogenic capacity that is suitable for human consumption, and also whether that molecule is able to have a positive effect on the harmful consequences of oxido-reductive stress through methane formation.
+Biotic methane has traditionally been considered as a product of methanogenic bacteria exclusively, but new evidence has shown that eukaryotes can also be enabled to produce methane, usually by causing an oxido-reductive burst with a subsequent mitochondrial dysfunction.
+The biochemical background of non-microbial methanogenesis is still unclear, but recent research suggests that the presence of organosulphur compounds is essential for this process.
+It has been brought to light that exogenous methane possesses antioxidant features.
+The question arises whether we might be able to identify biomolecules with a methanogenic capacity that is suitable for human consumption, and also whether that molecule is able to have a positive effect on the harmful consequences of oxido-reductive stress through methane formation.
 In addition, the detection of endogenous non-microbial methane generation by means of our laser-based photoacoustic spectroscopy (in collaboration with the MTA- SZTE Photoacoustic Research Group) could be a promising diagnostic approach.
+Currently we are working on a publication about this project.
+My further works are also connected to methane; we examine the effect of the soluble form of the gas on cold ischemia during organ transplantation.

-AMBITIONS AND CAREER GOALS After finishing my studies, I would like to work in a hospital as a doctor as I am mostly interested in pediatrics.
+After finishing my studies, I would like to work in a hospital as a doctor as I am mostly interested in pediatrics.
 However, after graduation I am planning to enroll for a PhD course besides my resident training since I am committed to contributing to the progress of medicine with my research work.
 Also, I firmly believe it is absolutely essential that a professional like myself should facilitate the spread of novel methods in a clinical environment, as well.

-HONORS AND PRIZES - 2017 Student Research Conference Biochemistry, Microbiology, Immunology II.: 3rd place - 2017 Student Research Conference Biochemistry, Microbiology, Immunology I.: 2nd place - 2016 International Biology Olympiad: silver medal - 2015 European Union Science Olympiad: gold medal - 2014 International Genetically Engineered Machine: Best Experimental Measurement - 2015, 2016 National Biology Competition: 4th place, 15th place - 2014, 2016 Dr. Árokszállásy Zoltán Biology Competition: 3rd place, 9th place - Arany Dániel Mathematics Competition: 3rd place BENEDEK ATTILA VERBURG medicine SECONDARY SCHOOL:
+- 2018 National Higher Education Scholarship - 2018 European Society of Surgical Research Congress, Walter Brendel Awarded Section: 2nd place - 2018 University of Szeged József Sófi Advisory Board Award - 2018 Student Research Conference Pharmacology II.: 1st place - 2017 Student Research Conference Biochemistry, Microbiology, Immunology II.: 3rd place - 2017 Student Research Conference Biochemistry, Microbiology, Immunology I.: 2nd place - 2016 International Biology Olympiad: silver medal - 2015 European Union Science Olympiad: gold medal - 2014 International Genetically Engineered Machine: Best Experimental Measurement - 2015, 2016 National Biology Competition: 4th place, 15th place - 2014, 2016 Dr. Árokszállásy Zoltán Biology Competition: 3rd place, 9th place - Arany Dániel Mathematics Competition: 3rd place